-Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status the person responsible for the excavation work, for means of treating or disposing of, with appropriate dignity, the human remains and any associated grave goods as provided in Public Resources Code, Section 5097.98 NAHC is unable to identify a descendant or the descendant fails to make a recommendation within 24 hours after being notified by the NAHC.
+Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing informed and has determined that no investigation of the cause of death is required The qualifications of the qualified archaeologist shall be provided to the CPUC.
+If the remains are of Native American origin: The descendants of the deceased Native Americans have made a recommendation to the landowner or the person responsible for the excavation work, for means of treating or disposing of, with appropriate dignity, the human remains and any associated grave goods as provided in Public Resources Code, Section 5097.98 NAHC is unable to identify a descendant or the descendant fails to make a recommendation within 24 hours after being notified by the NAHC.
 Potential impact paleontological resources during construction.
 CR-4 Central Valley will implement the following measures to avoid potential impacts on buried or previously unidentified paleontological resources.
 Central Valley to provide training as part of the Worker Training Program.
 CPUC to inspect periodically to prevent destruction of non- renewable Paleontologic resources.
 Prior to and during construction.
-All Pre-Construction Component Complete.
-Environmental Awareness Conduct paleontological resource training.
+Conduct paleontological resource training.
 As part of the preconstruction environmental training program, construction workers will be provided an overview of the paleontological resources that could occur in the project area.
 The training will be conducted to help construction workers to (1) identify potential paleontological resources encountered during excavation, and (2) review procedures in the event that a potential fossil is found.
-Specifically, the training may include a discussion of the following: CPUC to review and approve monitoring results report that provides the fossils found and their significance.
-Training outline provided to CPUC.
-CPUC verified pre- construction component was completed on March 2, 2011.
-Fossil identification (the paleontologist may present example fossils to the workers) The prohibition of collecting or intentionally disturbing fossils Stopping all excavation and ground- disturbing work within 100 feet of the find Procedures for notifying supervisors and site monitoring staff A discussion of the paleontologist's authority to redirect or stop certain work operations An overview of the actions that the paleontologist may take to identify the sensitivity of a fossil and to recover and curate a fossil.
+Specifically, the training may include a discussion of the following: CPUC to review and approve monitoring results report that provides the fossils found and their significance. • Fossil identification (the paleontologist may present example fossils to the workers) • The prohibition of collecting or intentionally disturbing fossils Stopping all excavation and ground- disturbing work within 100 feet of the find Procedures for notifying supervisors and site monitoring staff A discussion of the paleontologist's authority to redirect or stop certain work operations • An overview of the actions that the paleontologist may take to identify the sensitivity of a fossil and to recover and curate a fossil.
 Stop work if paleontological resources are discovered during construction.
-If a vertebrate fossil is discovered during construction, the contractor will stop work immediately in the area of the find until a qualified professional vertebrate paleontologist can assess the nature and importance of the find and recommend a course of action in consultation with CPUC and other appropriate agencies.
-If the fossil is determined to be of scientific importance, the course of action will involve preparation, recovery, and museum curation of the fossil.
-The course of action may also include preparation of a report for publication describing the find.
-Central Valley will be
+If a vertebrate fossil is discovered during construction, the contractor will stop work immediately in the area of the find until a qualified professional vertebrate paleontologist can assess the